Redocly/redocly-cli/docs/commands/lint.md

 For example, say you have a rule that states "all parameter names must be lowercase", but in one of your operations, one special parameter breaks this rule.
 You want to keep this rule enabled in general, but in this one case add it as an exception.
 That's where the `.redocly.lint-ignore.yaml` file comes in.
 It stores the exception, so the next time you run `lint`, that parameter is detected but ignored.

 :::warning
-The existing `.redocly.lint-ignore.yaml` file will be replaced each time the `--generate-ignore-file` option is run.
+The existing `.redocly.lint-ignore.yaml` file will be replaced every time `--generate-ignore-file` is run.
 :::

 ```bash Command